 Why would you want a gaming PC desktop over a laptop?
 Desktops are, after all, bulky, heavy, and static.
 You can’t easily take the best gaming PC desktops to the coffee shop without looking like a total nut job.

-Technology has advanced enough to make gaming PC laptops very powerful, often meeting the needs demanding users.
+Technology has advanced enough to make gaming PC laptops very powerful, often meeting the needs of demanding users.
 But while a laptop can be a viable option for mobile gamers, the best gaming PC desktops still have more to offer.
 Here are some reasons why you might want to pick one of the best gaming PC desktops instead of a laptop counterpart.

 Performance differences between gaming PC desktops and laptops